 - Marie Forleo

-Payment plans are also available.
-Please contact us for more information.
+Payment plans are available.
+Please get in touch with us for more information.

 When two students enroll together, we offer a 10% discount for each of them.